What are the Differences between English and German marketing language?

 Differences Between the English and German Messaging Approach

 If you start by looking at the cultural differences between the two countries, their language approach will begin to make more sense.
 Americans tend to be proud of their rather informal culture.
 Germans tend to be punctual and like to get straight to the point.
-This reflects in the way they express themselves: they have the concept of addressing someone in a formal manner built right into their language.
+Indeed, this reflects in the way they express themselves: they have the concept of addressing someone in a formal manner built right into their language.
 While English always uses “you,” German differentiates between “du” and the formal option “Sie.”
 In addition to the formal pronoun, surnames are used to maintain a professional distance at work.
 There is also asemi-formal” option of addressing someone.
 In this case, you would use “Sie,” but instead of using their surname, you would use their first name.

 One size really does not fit all and research confirms that German B2C companies prefer to use an informal voice and be less personal in general, while B2B companies prefer a formal tone over an informal one.
 Choosing what voice to use in Germany depends on your audience and figuring that out might not always be easy.